ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 There are few picnic tables in the shades, but no WC or changing rooms.
 The beach is small and surrounded by rocks.
 The water, same as everywhere on the island, is clear and transparent.
-The dark spots you see in the pictures are some kind of leaves from trees around, nothing dangerous :)
+The dark spots you see in the pictures are some kind of leaves from the trees around, nothing dangerous :)
 Also we noticed a lot of tiny jellyfish (2-3cm in diameter) in the water here.
 </section>